Calumet in Houghton County, Michigan — The American Midwest (Great Lakes)

 Erected by National Park Service, U.S. Department of the Interior.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Float Copper (about 700 Calumet Theater (approx. 0.4 miles away); St. Paul the Apostle Church (approx. 0.4 miles away); The Italian Hall / Italian Hall Tragedy (approx. half a mile away); The Amphidrome / The Birth of Professional Hockey (approx. 9.9 miles away); Historic Houghton (approx. 9.9 miles away); The First Finnish Newspaper in America (approx. 10 miles away); Trinity Episcopal Church (approx. 10.2 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Float Copper (about 700 feet away, measured in a direct line); Calumet Theater (approx. 0.4 miles away); St. Paul the Apostle Church (approx. 0.4 miles away); The Italian Hall / Italian Hall Tragedy (approx. half a mile away); Hoar Family Mausoleum (approx. 9.9 miles away); The Amphidrome / The Birth of Professional Hockey (approx. 9.9 miles away); Historic Houghton (approx. 9.9 miles away); Clubs and Associations (approx. 10 miles away).
 Touch for a list and map of all markers in Calumet.

 More about this marker.
 Marker is a large composite plaque, mounted horizontally, on waist-high posts.